Fishing topwater frogs is some of the most exciting fishing there is.

 Best Popping Frogs

-Next we’re going to talk about popping frogs.
+Next we’ll cover popping frogs.
 These frogs are similar to the hollow body frogs we looked at above.
 The difference is they have a cupped nose section.

-You’ll need to decide what the best frog for your situation is.
+You’ll need to decide which frog is best for your situation.
 If the bass are scattered and aggressive, a popping frog could be just the ticket.

 In heavy cover a standard pointed nose frog is probably better.
 Try them both and you’ll understand when to use them on your water.

 Another design from one of the best frog anglers out there.
 If you like the regular Bronzeye frog then you should also try the Bronzeye Poppin’ Frog.
 It can be worked to make loud popping sounds and spit water.
 This method can attract bass from a distance or out from under cover like weed mats.
 The Poppin’ Frog comes with 3/0 Gamakatsu hooks for solid hook sets.